 The following day was similar to the previous one - hiking cool habitat and seeing cool herps!
-We found another Massasauga, another Eastern Milksnake, several Ring-necked Snakes, and more.
+We found another Massasauga, another Eastern Milksnake, a Smooth Greensnake, several Ring-necked Snakes, and more.
 I photographed a few more skinks...

 As the day grew warmer and warmer, we were having a harder time finding herps so we decided to call it quits around noon, head to Dan's cottage near Orillia, and drink some beers for the afternoon!
 A very good decision.